thenexthub/Codira/stdlib/public/Protobuf/CodiraProtobuf/Docs.docc/API.md

 ### Enum and enum case naming

-The name of the Swift enum is copied directly from the name in the proto file, prefixed with the package name or the name from `option swift_prefix` as documented above for messages.
+The name of the Swift enum is copied directly from the name in the proto file, prefixed with the package name or the name from `option language_prefix` as documented above for messages.
 If that name would conflict with a Swift reserved word or otherwise cause problems for the generated code, the word `Enum` will